hmito/esj72web/web/er_symposium.md

 ## Guidelines for Proposing an ER Symposium

-### Travel Expenses are Covered and Participation Fee and Banquet Fee are Waived
+### Travel Expenses are Covered and Participation Fees are Waived

-The ER Invited Speaker will receive necessary travel expenses (subject to regulations, see Note 2) and have their conference participation fee and banquet fee waived.
+The ER Invited Speaker will receive necessary travel expenses (subject to regulations, see Note 2) and have their conference participation fees waived.

 ### Paper Contribution